Sexual and reproductive health and rights in developing countries

 Strengthening healthcare in developing countries

 Ensuring good health worldwide demands good healthcare.
 Specifically, better healthcare helps improve protection of SRHR in developing countries.
 To this end, the Netherlands invests in better healthcare in developing countries through long-term partnerships.
 This includes supporting local organisations in addressing regional challenges.
 The Dutch government also seeks to form effective partnerships in the private sector and civil society.
 Strengthening healthcare in developing countries is part of the government's Dutch Global Health Strategy.

 The Netherlands also takes diplomatic and political action through the EU and the UN.
 It defends international agreements on SRHR and gender equality when countries try to undermine them.

 Funds to which the Netherlands donates include:

 - The Global Fund (GF).
 This fund works to combat HIV/AIDS, tuberculosis and malaria.

-- the Global Financing Facility (GFF), which works to prevent infant and maternal mortality.
+- The Global Financing Facility (GFF).
+This fund works to prevent infant and maternal mortality.

-- the United Nations Population Fund (UNFPA), which makes contraceptives available in developing countries.
-It also works to end child marriage and female genital mutilation (FGM).
+- The United Nations Population Fund (UNFPA).
+This fund makes contraceptives available in developing countries and works to end child marriage and female genital mutilation (FGM).

-- UNAIDS, the United Nations fund which aims to stamp out HIV and ensure universal access to antiretrovirals.
+- UNAIDS.
+This United Nations fund aims to stamp out HIV and ensure universal access to antiretrovirals.